CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/challenge-2.md

 ## Challenge Objectives

-- Access and verify sample dataset files downloaded in Challenge 01.
+- Access and verify the sample dataset files downloaded in Challenge 01.
 - Upload CSV files directly to the Bronze layer in Fabric Lakehouse.
 - Optionally create Delta tables for direct SQL querying.
 - Validate data ingestion using the Lakehouse Explorer.